Brian Mast: Military and veterans affairs

 Mast, who sits on the House Veterans Affairs Committee, was the first member of Congress to open an office inside a federal agency.
 The office in question, which opened in 2018, was in the West Palm Beach Veterans Affairs facility.
 In 2018 he introduced a House bill that would make it easier for other House members to do the same.
-But in 2019, the Department of Veterans Affairs evicted Mast from the West Palm Beach office.
-Mast sent the VA Secretary Robert Wilkie a letter of complaint about the eviction.
+In 2019, the Department of Veterans Affairs evicted Mast from the West Palm Beach office.

 Taxes and budget

 In October 2017, Mast voted against the original version of the Tax Cuts and Jobs Act of 2017 due to "out of control" federal spending, fear of the national debt growing, and a desire to see lower tax rates with loopholes closed.
 In December 2017, he voted for the final version of the bill, saying it "provides a lot of confidence to a lot of people" and is "a great moment for our country and our community".

+Mast was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Honors

 During his 12 years of U.S. Army service, Mast received the Bronze Star Medal, Purple Heart, Defense Meritorious Service Medal and Army Commendation Medal with "V" for valor device.
 President Barack Obama invited Mast as a guest to his 2011 State of the Union Address, at which he was seated with First Lady Michelle Obama and Second Lady Jill Biden.
-Mast was named one of 10 House freshmen to watch by the Washington, D.C. newspaper The Hill, out of 55 new members of the House elected in 2016.

 Personal life

-Mast lives in Palm City, Florida, with his wife Brianna and their four children, Madalyn, Maverick, Magnum, and Major.
-As of 2016, he attended the evangelical Calvary Chapel.
+Mast lives in Palm City, Florida, with his wife Brianna and their four children.
+As recently as 2016, he attended the evangelical Calvary Chapel.

-In January 2015, Mast volunteered with the Israel Defense Forces, working at a base outside Tel Aviv, packing medical kits and moving supplies.